Market Analysts see Geron Corporation [GERN] gaining to $5. Time to buy?

 The stock options were granted on February 15, 2023 at an exercise price of $2.69 per share, which is equal to the closing price of Geron common stock on the date of grant.
 Stock options representing an aggregate of 595,800 shares have a 10-year term and vest over four years, with 12.5% of the shares underlying the options vesting on the six-month anniversary of commencement of employment for the respective employees and the remaining shares vesting over the following 42 months in equal installments of whole shares, subject to continued employment with Geron through the applicable vesting dates.
 Stock options representing an aggregate of 44,750 shares have a 10-year term and vest in full upon achievement of certain regulatory milestones, subject to continued employment with Geron through the applicable vesting dates.
 All of the stock options were granted as material inducement to employment in accordance with Nasdaq Listing Rule 5635(c)(4) and are subject to the terms and conditions of the stock option agreements covering the grants and Geron’s 2018 Inducement Award Plan, which was adopted December 14, 2018 and provides for the granting of stock options to new employees.

-The results of the trading session contributed to over 3981926 shares changing hands.
-Over the past one week, the price volatility of Geron Corporation stands at 4.66% while the volatility over the past one month is 4.76%.
+It opened the trading session at $2.71, the shares rose to $2.81 and dropped to $2.71, the range by which the price of stock traded the whole day.
+The daily chart for GERN points out that the company has recorded 16.32% gains over the past six months.
+However, it is still -175.25% lower than its most recent low trading price.

-The market cap for GERN stock reached $1.04 billion, with 405.24 million shares outstanding and 380.57 million shares in the current float.
-Compared to the average trading volume of 8.78M shares, GERN reached a trading volume of 3981926 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 8.76M shares, GERN reached to a volume of 7780249 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for GERN shares is $5.33 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on GERN stock is a recommendation set at 1.50.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.